 As has been noted many times, “all models are wrong, but some are useful”.
 [22] Our models are ‘wrong’ in the sense that they apply projected mortality rates to observed population counts for a number of consecutive years, and of course different mortality rates at any particular age would affect the number of people alive and thus exposed to the mortality rate of people one year older in the following year.
 However, we believe our approach is appropriate for aggregate quantification of harms or benefits, because otherwise sufficiently large premature mortality could give the impression that deleterious trends are actually positive.
 For example, if there were a sudden rise in deaths due to cardiovascular events occurring in populations in their late sixties there may then be a fall in deaths due to cancer amongst people in their seventies a few years later as there would be fewer people left to be exposed to this risk; this would not be evidence of improvements in cancer treatment and care.
 For similar reasons, we have not altered the population sizes exposed to age-specific mortality risks in each of the years, only the degree of risks such populations are exposed to at each age.

-The issue of how to accurately estimate the counterfactual is intrinsic to quantifying the consequences of different actions or clusters of actions.
-In our study consequences are measured as excess deaths, and the cluster of actions that are thought to have caused these deaths are known as ‘austerity’.
-Alternative, and arguably more sophisticated, statistical modelling strategies could be applied, and the actuarial estimates of excess deaths produced would change.
-However the sensitivity analysis included in our appendix suggests that, if anything more sophisticated models produce less conservative results.
+Conclusion

-Overall, the model estimates suggest there has been a deleterious shift in ‘the fundamentals’ of mortality improvements, similar to that seen after 2008 in economic growth, and that this has resulted many more deaths that would otherwise have been expected.
+Overall, the model estimates suggest there has been a deleterious shift in ‘the fundamentals’ of mortality improvements, similar to that seen after 2008 in economic growth, and that this has resulted in many more deaths that would otherwise have been expected.
 But unlike the change to the fundamental of economic growth, which occurred after 2008, mortality trends worsened in England and Wales after 2012, and have tended to become progressively worse each year since.
-This again highlights the importance of considering the effects of recessions, and political responses to recessions, as having distinct effects on population health.
 Despite the relatively generous political support for pensions through the ‘Triple Lock’ guarantee, and the shockingly harsh increases in conditionality and sanctioning for recipients of working age unemployment social security, it is amongst the elderly, rather than working age, that the human costs of worsening public service provision can be counted in additional deaths by the tens of thousand.